websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/installing-patches.md

        If you're updating from Liferay DXP 7.2 GA1 or Fix Pack 1 to DXP 7.2 SP1 / Fix Pack 2 (or above), you must update the data and database using the Database Upgrade Tool.
     ```

+1. If you are installing DXP 7.3+ back onto an application server, ZIP the patched DXP application from its [temporary location](#preparing-to-patch-dxp-on-an-application-server) back into a `.war` file and copy the file into your application server.
+Refer to the [DXP installation instructions](../../installing-liferay/installing_liferay_on_an_application_server.html) for your application server.

 1. Clean up DXP cache.

     Delete the `[Liferay Home]/osgi/state` folder.